joszuijderwijk/personal-website/_posts/2024-08-07-first-post.md

 categories: sample-posts
 ---

 Just a sample post!
-I will remove this post once I have transferred all my (old posts)[old.joszuijderwijk.nl/blog] to this website.
+I will remove this post once I have transferred all my [old posts](https://old.joszuijderwijk.nl/blog) to this website.